dustinpfister/blog_posts/_posts/linux-bash-script-parameters-named.md

 ### 3.2 - Positional arguments in javaScript

-When it comes to nodejs and javaScript there is the argv property of the process object that will contain an array of posiitoina arguments.
+When it comes to nodejs and javaScript there is the argv property of the process object that will contain an array of positional arguments.

 ```js
 #!/bin/env node